Getting Started¶

 Using a different provider¶

-If you want a different provider (Anthropic direct, GitHub Copilot, a local gateway, an internal proxy), you have two paths:
+If you want a different provider (Anthropic direct, a local gateway, an internal proxy), you have two paths:

 - Add a custom provider by editing